-115.117 Hiring and promotion decisions Auditor Overall Determination: Meets Standard Auditor Discussion RISP policy prohibits hiring or promoting anyone who may have contact with detainees, and it prohibits enlisting the services of any contractor who may have contact with detainees, who: has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other correctional facility; has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or has been civilly or administratively adjudicated to have engaged in the activity described in this section.
+115.117 Hiring and promotion decisions

+RISP policy prohibits hiring or promoting anyone who may have contact with detainees, and it prohibits enlisting the services of any contractor who may have contact with detainees, who: has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution covered by PREA; has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or has been civilly or administratively adjudicated to have engaged in the activity described in this section.
 RISP policy requires the consideration of any incidents of sexual harassment in determining whether to hire or promote anyone or to enlist the services of any contractor who may have contact with detainees.
-Policy requires that, before it hires any new employees who may have contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse.
+Policy requires that, before it hires any new employees who may have contact with detainees, RISP conducts criminal background record checks; and, consistent with Federal, State, and local law, makes its best efforts to contact all prior institutional employers for information on substantiated allegations of sexual abuse or any resignation during a pending investigation of an allegation of sexual abuse.
 During the past 12 months, all staff and contract persons who have been hired, who may have contact with detainees, have had criminal background record checks.
-Policy requires that all Troopers must reenlist every three years, requiring all reviews and background checks to be conducted as if they were a new hire.
-The Agency policy states that material omissions regarding such misconduct, or the provision of materially false information on substantiated allegations.

-harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.
+Policy requires that all troopers must reenlist every three years, requiring all reviews and background checks to be conducted as if they were a new hire.
+The Agency policy states that material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination.
+Unless prohibited by law, the agency shall provide information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.

 Analysis: Evidence used to determine compliance with this Standard includes: Interviews with Human Resources staff.
-Policies on promotions and hiring of employees and contractors, including policies governing criminal background checks, of current employees and contractors who may have contact with detainees.
-Files of persons hired or promoted in the last 12 months to determine whether proper criminal record background checks have been conducted, and whether questions regarding past conduct were asked and answered.
+Policies on promotions and hiring of employees and contractors, including policies governing criminal background checks of current employees and contractors who may have contact with detainees.
+Files of persons hired or promoted in the last 12 months to determine whether proper criminal record background checks have been conducted and whether questions regarding past conduct were asked and answered.
 Documentation of background records checks of current employees at three-year intervals, when applicable.
-Relevant Agency Policy for this Standard is found in General Order 52H IV C. The Audit Team finds RISP fully compliant with this Standard.
+Relevant Agency Policy for this Standard is found in General Order 52H IV C.

-115.118 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion RISP has not acquired a new facility, nor made substantial modifications since the previous Audit.
-A modification was designed around detainee safety, as verified in the previous Audit.
-They were making sure the cells were more accessible to the monitoring Trooper.
-The Facility has installed a video monitoring system.
+115.118 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion

+RISP has not acquired a new facility or made substantial changes since the previous Audit.
+A Substantial modification was made to these facilities in 2010, as mentioned in the previous Audit Report.
+The modification was designed around detainee safety.
+They were making sure the cells were more accessible to the monitoring trooper.
+The facility had also installed a video monitoring system.
 The documentation provided, as well as interviews with administrators, indicates that PREA will be considered as any updates are planned in the future.
+No updates have been made since that time.

-Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the Agency Head and the facility Commander; Agency Policy relevant to this Standard, found in General Order 52H-C-4; a demonstration of the video monitoring system during the Site Review; and documentation of facility design and the previous modification.
-A triangulation of the evidence underscores that Lincoln Woods is compliant with this Standard.
+Analysis: Evidence used to determine compliance with this Standard includes interviews with the Agency Head and the Facility Commander; Agency Policy relevant to this Standard found in General Order 52H-C-4; demonstration of video monitoring system during the Site Review; and documentation of facility design and modification.
+RISP remains in compliance with this Standard.